 - 1. The Dean shall procure so far as he is able that a full note and terrier of all lands, goods, and other possessions of the churches and chapels of the Island be compiled and kept by the minister and churchwardens in accordance with his instructions from time to time. - 2.
-The Dean shall at least once in three years, either in person or by a vice Dean satisfy himself that the directions of the preceding paragraph of this Canon have been carried out in all the parishes.
+The Dean shall at least once in three years, either in person or by a Vice Dean satisfy himself that the directions of paragraph 1 have been carried out in all the Ecclesiastical Parishes.